The virtual element method on polygonal pixel-based tessellations: The Virtual Element Discretization

-A function in $\VEM$ is uniquely determined by the following degrees of freedom \begin{itemize} \item its values at the vertices of the tessellation; \item (only for $k \geq 2$) for each edge $e$, its values at the $k-1$ internal points of the $k+1$-points Gauss-Lobatto quadrature rule on $e$; \item (only for $k \geq 2$) for each element $K$, its moments in $K$ up to order $k-2$. \end{itemize}
+A function in $\VEM$ is uniquely determined by the following degrees of freedom \begin{itemize} \item its values at the vertices of the tessellation; \item for each edge $e$, its values at the $k-1$ internal points of the $k+1$-points Gauss-Lobatto quadrature rule on $e$; \item for each element $K$, its moments in $K$ up to order $k-2$. \end{itemize}